ros2/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-CPP-Packages.rst

    #cmake_minimum_required(VERSION 2.8.3)
    cmake_minimum_required(VERSION 3.5)

-ROS 2 relies on the C++14 standard.
+ROS 2 relies on the C++17 standard.
-Depending on what compiler you're using, support for C++14 might not be enabled by default.
+Depending on what compiler you're using, support for C++17 might not be enabled by default.
-Using ``gcc`` 5.3 (which is what is used on Ubuntu Xenial), we need to enable it explicitly, which we do by adding this line near the top of the file:
+Enable C++17 support explicitly by adding this line near the top of the file:

 .. code-block:: cmake

-   set(CMAKE_CXX_STANDARD 14)
+   set(CMAKE_CXX_STANDARD 17)

 The preferred way to work on all platforms is this:

 .. code-block:: cmake

    if(NOT CMAKE_CXX_STANDARD)
-     set(CMAKE_CXX_STANDARD 14)
+     set(CMAKE_CXX_STANDARD 17)
    endif()
    if(CMAKE_COMPILER_IS_GNUCXX OR CMAKE_CXX_COMPILER_ID MATCHES "Clang")
      add_compile_options(-Wall -Wextra -Wpedantic)